Bread and Flour Regulations (Folic Acid) Bill [HL]

 Government Spending

-The bill doesn't directly specify any new government spending.
-However, there may be costs associated with enforcement and monitoring compliance with the new regulations, and potential support for the food industry in adapting to the changes.
-Exact figures are not provided in the bill text.
+The bill does not specify any direct government spending.
+However, there may be indirect costs associated with monitoring compliance and potential support for the flour milling industry in adapting to the new regulations.
+No figures are provided in the bill itself.

 Groups Affected

-- Flour Millers: Required to adjust their processes to include folic acid in their flour production.
+- Flour millers: Will need to adjust their processes to add folic acid to flour, potentially incurring costs.

-- Food Manufacturers: Businesses using flour in their products will need to adapt their recipes and potentially labelling.
+- The food industry: Businesses using flour in their products will need to adapt to the change.

 Powered by nyModel